 Most Common Hockey Injuries

 Hockey is a dynamic, fast-paced and aggressive sport, involving frequent collisions.
-Players are vulnerable to injury from high-impact impact with other players, boundary walls and goal posts.
+Hockey players are prone to a variety of overuse injuries due to movement inherent in the game, as well as assorted acute or traumatic injuries.
+Players are also vulnerable to injury from impact with other players, boundary walls and goal posts.
 Additional risk of traumatic injury comes from possible impact with skate blades, hockey sticks, balls or pucks – some traveling more than 100 MPH.
 The most common injuries include:

-- Neck and spine injuries.
+- Head, neck and spine injuries;

-- Fractures of the hand and wrist.
+- Fractures of the hand and wrist;

 Injury Prevention Strategies